Sunday, October 6, 2024

 Above: Kristina.

-I've been an avid and frequent visitor to the TV Tropes website since 2012, and after eleven years of looking there at the different kinds of tropes appearing in and used to describe various movies, TV shows, books, characters and even real-life people, etc., I've decided to try my hand at listing some tropes that fit Kristina.
+I've been an avid and frequent visitor to the TV Tropes website since 2012, and after twelve years of looking there at the different kinds of tropes appearing in and used to describe various movies, TV shows, books, characters and even real-life people, etc., I've decided to try my hand at listing some tropes that fit Kristina.
 I'm not a "troper" on the website itself, so this is a "just for fun" thing, but without any further ado, here are some tropes that I think are applicable to Kristina.
 Enjoy!

 Abdicate the Throne: One of the defining and most famous (or infamous) moments of Kristina's whole life.